LIBRE Profile: The Next Chapter

 This project has increased awareness of the impact of burn injury on social participation through nine published papers, dozens of presentations nationally and internationally, videos, and countless conversations.
 Most importantly, this project has made a difference in the lives of burn survivors and those who care about them by creating a new tool to measure social participation and track the recovery process.

 We have so many people and organizations to thank!
 THANK YOU to the Phoenix Society for Burn Survivors, the Boston-Harvard Burn Injury Model System, Burn Survivors of New England, BU’s AdLab and Software Application and Innovation Lab (SAIL), our clinical advisory board members, burn injury centers, clinicians, allied health professionals, researchers around the country, and, above all, to burn survivors who shared experiences, gave time and energy, and made this project possible.

 The LIBRE Profile is an innovative tool for measuring a return to life after burn injury.

 Attempting to return to everyday life after a burn injury can be difficult, stressful, and emotionally challenging.
 While traditional rehabilitation strategies for burn survivors focus on physical recovery, LIBRE focuses on the impact burn injuries have on social life.

-LIBRE Profile is a computer-based questionnaire currently being tested in the field.
-Once fined-tuned, the tool will be used by burn survivors and clinicians to track an individual’s burn recovery, improve rehabilitation efforts and identify areas where additional support is needed.
+LIBRE Profile is a computer-based questionnaire.
+The tool will be used by burn survivors and clinicians to track an individual’s burn recovery, improve rehabilitation efforts and identify areas where additional support is needed.